 Some People Are Paying Subscriptions For The First Time

 All the sites shown in our list of casting sites for UK actors, which includes Mandy.com, rely on job seekers paying a fee to access work.
 The individuals and companies recruiting cast and crew can advertise for free.

 There are some real issues about this.
 Nurses in the UK do not pay to access job advertisements, for example.
 But the NHS requires a further 40,000 nurses to fill current job vacancies, even though it is specialised work with professional standing and a decent salary package.

 In contrast, anyone can become an actor and begin chasing work.
 An equity card is no longer demanded before access to the industry is permitted.
 Casting websites mean you can get some experience under your belt even if you don’t have an acting agent for the higher-profile work.

 And, of course, many people have unrealistic expectations of what they can achieve without attending a top drama school.
-Casting directors are inundated with hundreds and even thousands of submissions to each casting brief.
+Casting directors are inundated with hundreds and even THOUSANDS of submissions to one single casting brief.